omniosorg/omnios-extra/doc/upstream.md

 value to _omniosorg/master_ as it will default to the upstream OmniTI repository.

+* Include the `mail_msg` file from the test build;
-Review the list of commits included in this merge and include any which are backport candidates in the description of the PR.
-If there are none state that too.
+* Review the list of commits included in this merge and include any which are backport candidates in the description of the PR.
+If there are none state that too;

-Assign reviewers and the _upstream-merge_ tag.
+* Assign reviewers and the _upstream-merge_ tag.